A video interview can help you screen candidates more effectively in situations such as:

 Pedalheads, a skill-based teaching camp, uses Workable’s Video Interviews to evaluate candidates even in times where they can’t meet in person.
 “It is imperative that we see candidates practice their teaching skills.
 Workable Video Interviews allow us to assess the skills and teaching methods of our candidates.
 The interviews are user-friendly and candidates have no issues submitting their responses,” says Tanya Viceer, Hiring Coordinator at Pedalheads.

 We’ve already briefly mentioned some benefits of video interviewing, but let’s see in more detail how video interviews can help you improve your hiring process:

 Reduce time to hire

 Whether real-time or recorded, video interviews can be time-saving.
-Think of all the accumulated invested in welcoming candidates to your offices, offering them coffee, walking them to the meeting room, conducting the interview itself, and then escorting them out.
+Think of all the accumulated time invested in welcoming candidates to your offices, offering them coffee, walking them to the meeting room, conducting the interview itself, and then escorting them out.
 The time spent in that may seem minimal for a single interview, but consider how it adds up with every single candidate who looks good on paper.

 Compare that with conducting all those interviews without having to leave your desk.
 Meeting candidates through video allows you to have multiple interviews within a short time and, as a result, speed up the hiring process.
 This is especially beneficial when hiring large-scale.